remix-run/examples/directus-extension/README.md

 In this example, we use the `ItemsService`, which is accessed through load context, to pull our list of blog posts in our loader to render to the page.

+### Patching Vue Types

+This example installs Directus directly, which includes `vue` as a dependency.
+Unfortunately, Vue uses interface overloading to alter the way TypeScript types JSX, causing errors in idiomatic React code.

+To solve this, this example uses `patch-package` to change the types in the Vue package so they don't interfere with React's JSX typings.

+This is handled automatically with a `postinstall` package.json script.

 ## Development

 This example includes an example environment variables file.